No doubt, Cloud Computing has brought benefits to the IT industry with its awesome innovations.

 This is yet another baseless assumption most CTO’s make about cloud computing.

-Where do you stand as the CTO of your company?
+So where do you stand as the CTO of your company?

 - Cloud-based Disaster Recovery Seen To Overtake Traditional Methods In 2018 - October 25, 2017